chrisscha/level-money-client/README.md

 Java client for communicating with Level Money service and generating useful or readable data.

 ## Functionality
-Retrieves all transactions for the user groups and summarizes them by month.
+Retrieves all transactions for the user and summarizes them by month.
 An overall average is calculated.
 This average ignores months with no activities.
 It also doesn't make any attempt to handle floating point errors.
 Unusually large currencies like Zimbabwe Dollars can cause overflows, although all of the math is done with 64-bit longs and should be fine for amounts approaching 1 Quadrillion USD.
+The program sums and then divides for accuracy's sake but takes a greater risk with overflows.
+A running average would be less accurate but safer.

 The ignoreDonuts flag ingores donut transactions.